CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 A collection of source files for the driver packages are generated, along with a CSV report text file.

+!!! note
-!!! info "This new feature is intended to support the OS deployment process of new drivers which only works with INF installable hardware drivers.
+	This new feature is intended to support the OS deployment process of new drivers which only works with INF installable hardware drivers.
 Application updates and firmware updates cannot be included.
-The feature also only supports ThinkPad, ThinkCentre and ThinkStation PCs launched in 2018 or later."
+The feature also only supports ThinkPad, ThinkCentre and ThinkStation PCs launched in 2018 or later.

 ### 3.3.5 Scheduling the Search for Updates